Proposal of the second amendment to the CGST Rules in 2021

 (2) These laws take effect on the day they are published in the Official Gazette.

 The preceding proviso shall be added after the third proviso in rule 26 sub-rule (1) of the Central Goods and Services Tax Rules, 2017.
-A registered individual under the Companies Act, 2013 (18 of 2013) is permitted to file the return under section 39 in FORM GSTR-3B and the details of outward supplies under section 37 in FORM GSTR-1 or to use invoices furnishing facility, verified through electronic verification code (EVC).
+A person who is registered under the Companies Act, 2013 (18 of 2013) are allowed to file the return under section 39 in FORM GSTR-3B and the details of outward supplies under section 37 in FORM GSTR-1 or to use the invoices furnishing facility, which is confirmed using an electronic verification code (EVC).